Oxytocin (10mg)

 Oxytocin Research

 Oxytocin appears to regulate inflammation through inflammatory cytokines.
-Increased social interaction in one research model was observed to trigger Oxytocin (Pitocin) level, which researchers speculated may heave lead to faster tissue repair and wound healing.
-Similarly, studies in hostile equations between animals appears to suppress oxytocin production and delays wound healing, potentially by up to 40%.[1]
-The researchers conclude that “These data confirm and extend prior evidence implicating oxytocin and vasopressin in couples’ positive and negative communication behaviors, and also provide further evidence of their role in an important [variable].”
+Increased social interaction in one research study was observed to trigger Oxytocin (Pitocin) levels, which researchers speculated may have led to faster tissue repair and wound recovery.
+Similarly, studies in hostile equations between animals appear to suppress oxytocin production and delay wound recovery, potentially by up to 40%.[1]
+The researchers conclude, “These data confirm and extend prior evidence implicating oxytocin and vasopressin in positive and negative communication behaviors, and also provide further evidence of their role in an important [variable].”
 These hostile couples also exhibited reduced IL-6, tumor necrosis factor-alpha, and IL-1beta at the wound site.[2]

 Oxytocin and Cardiovascular Risk